namecheap/ilc/docs/routing/introduction.md

 The following describes how this is handled in the ILC, but first let's clear up the terminology:

- - Hard transitions - Transition in which the application on the page is replaced by another one.
+ - Hard transitions - A transition handled by ILC, with such a transition, the application on the page changes to another one.

- - Soft transitions - A transition that only replaces the content within the app, not the app itself.
+ - Soft transitions - A transition that is handled inside the application, with such a transition, only the content inside the application changes, but not the application itself.

   ![Introdaction demo](../assets/routes/introduction-demo.png)